ghi-electronics/Documentation/endpoint/tutorials/graphics.md

 ## Color Space

 Internally, TinyCLR uses 5:6:5 RGB 16BPP color space.
 There are helper methods to convert to other color spaces.
-See [Encoding & Decoding](encoding-decoding.md) for more details.

 ---
 ## 2D Matrix copy